 In the majority of my experience with startups, I have been either the entrepreneur or a consultant to the founders.
 Therefore, I have been around the hiring and recruiting departments.

 It continues to amaze me how often people don’t ask these essential questions before joining a new startup company.

-Usually, job candidates remember to ask about the job fundamentals (compensation, benefits, vesting, roles and job responsibilities.
+Usually, job candidates remember to ask about job fundamentals (compensation, benefits, vesting, roles, and job responsibilities.
 However, they miss these critical questions which are of greater importance when considering accepting a job offer from a startup.

-The reasons candidates do not ask these vital questions is because they either are unaware of these aspects of new businesses or are unsure if it is appropriate to ask.
+The reason candidates do not ask these vital questions is that they either are unaware of these aspects of new businesses or are unsure if it is appropriate to ask.

 I strongly recommend that you ask these tough questions to learn about the company’s health and long-term success potential before saying yes to their job offer.

 Here are the things that I feel all individuals seeking to join a startup ought to know about the startup before joining — and are not asking.